-1. Flooring may be installed over concrete, approved Portland- based patching and leveling materials, and wood.
+1. Flooring may be installed over concrete, Portland- based patching and leveling materials, and wood.

 NOTE: The selected Portland-based patching and self-leveling materials must be moisture resistant and rated to withstand the RH moisture levels on the project.
 NOTE: Gypsum-based patching and leveling compounds are not acceptable.

 - Wood Subfloors Wood subfloors should be double construction with a minimum thickness of one inch.
 The floor must be rigid and free from movement with a minimum of 18 inches of well-ventilated air space below. - Underlayments The preferred underlayment panel is American Plywood Association (APA) underlayment grade plywood, minimum thickness of 1/4-inch, with a fully sanded face.
-NOTE: Particleboard, chipboard, Masonite and Iauan are not considered to be suitable underlayments.

-4. Concrete Floors - Concrete shall have a minimum compressive strength of 3000 psi.
+NOTE: Particleboard, chipboard/OSB, Masonite and Iauan are not considered to be suitable underlayments. - 4.
+Concrete Floors Concrete shall have a minimum compressive strength of 3000 psi.
 New concrete slabs should cure for a minimum of 28 days before installing flooring.
-Concrete must be fully cured and permanently dry.
+Concrete must be fully cured and permanently dry. - 5.
+Aurora Rx is not suitable for installation over radiant heat.